fishfolk/jumpy/assets/levels/README.md

-# Hot to add a level to the FishFight
+# How to add a level to the FishFight

 Tiled: https://www.mapeditor.org/, also in most distros is available as `tiled` package.
 1.7+ version required.